copperdogma/dnd-phb-5e-index/README.md

 	- defeaned, 290
 	- Perception (Wisdom), 178

 There!
-Now it shows us both thing we may be looking for with a single page number.
+Now it shows us both things we may be looking for with a single page number.

 Even more annoying are entries like this (it's on three lines because that's the way it wraps in the narrow index columns):